ZachParent/mai-intro-to-human-language-technologies/exams/IHLT_2022_solutions.md

 #### Part (a)
 1. **True**: Support Vector Machines (SVMs) are commonly used for classification tasks, including mention-pair models in coreference resolution.
 2. **False**: While SVMs are effective, they are not necessarily the most informed type of model for this task.
 Other models like neural networks may provide more nuanced understanding.
 3. **False**: Hidden Markov Models (HMMs) are typically used for sequence prediction tasks, not for mention-pair models in coreference resolution.
+HMMs are generative models that model the joint distribution of the sequence and the tags, which is not the case for mention-pair models.

 #### Part (b)
 1. **True**: Using Shortest Path Length similarity, **beer (0)** is closer to **liquid (4)** than to **drug (4)** in the hierarchy.